 PEBL is helping universities across East Africa share valuable teaching resources through the development of quality assured, credit-bearing courses delivered through blended learning.
-In this way, PEBL will enhance teaching quality and student outcomes, and help to address the growing shortage of academic staff faced by universities.
+In this way, PEBL enhances teaching quality and student outcomes, and help to address the growing shortage of academic staff faced by universities.

 East Africa is currently facing a critical shortage of academic teaching staff, which, when coupled with the rapid expansion of higher education across the region, is leading to unsustainable teaching loads within many universities.
 This situation is having an adverse impact on the quality of higher education delivery and the student experience.

-PEBL is partnering with universities across the region to ease the burden on teaching staff and expand the delivery methods for a range of courses for their undergraduate and postgraduate students.
-Through new quality assured blended learning courses students can experience high-quality online learning, combined with face-to-face sessions, to gain degree credits from their own university.
-PEBL will also grow the educational development capacity of the universities in its network by building a solid base of expertise amongst academic staff in the use of effective blended learning pedagogies.
+PEBL is partnering with universities across the region to expand the delivery methods for a range of courses for their undergraduate and postgraduate students.
+Through new quality assured blended learning courses students can experience high-quality online learning, combined with face-to-face sessions, to gain degree credits.
+PEBL also grows the educational development capacity of the universities in its network by building a solid base of expertise amongst academic staff in the use of effective blended learning pedagogies.

 - 50+ academics across the PEBL network have been trained in blended learning pedagogy and curriculum design.